n8n-io/n8n-docs/docs/doc2/export/export-to-flow2.md

 ---
 title: "Export to FLOW²"
-description: Step by Step guide how to export documents to FLOW²
+description: This is a step by step guide how to configure export in DOC² to FLOW².
 date: "2021-11-23"
 icon: material/database-export
 tags: